 We Asked 10 Mommy Influencers How 2020 Affected Their 2021 Goals

 At this point, phrases like “2020 are the worst year of all time” or “I’m so over 2020” seem overused.
 However, we keep hearing about 2020 because this year was truly an unexpected turn in everyone’s lives.
 It had a large impact on a lot of us, derailing or changing our goals for 2021.
-To delve deeper into this impact, we asked 10 mom influencers how 2020 affected their 2021 goals.
+To delve deeper into this impact, we asked 10 mommy influencers how 2020 affected their 2021 goals.
 Here are the results:

 Lisa Canning is a mom of 8, the author of The Possibility Mom: How to be a Great Mom and Pursue Your Dreams at the Same Time, and has an impressive 13.6k followers on Instagram.

 “2020 showed me what I am made of.
 And that I am capable of so much more than I think I am.
 If 2020 can teach us anything, may it be that we are resilient in the face of any adversity.”

 We can learn so much from what Taylor Moran, and other mommy influencers, share about their journey this past year.
 Taylor is the mother of a beautiful family and runs a successful freelance business with her husband.
 She shares her story and experiences with her large Instagram following of over 8k followers.
 Although it may seem like her life is effortlessly perfect from her gorgeous Instagram feed.
 2020 had an immense impact on her and her family, just like the rest of us.
 Here’s what she had to say: